Harinisri22/Harinisri22/README.md

 ### 🔍 I’m Open To Roles In

 - 📊 Data Analytics
-- 🧮 SQL + Excel-Based Reporting
+- 🧮 SQL + Excel Reporting
-- 💻 IT/Data Support
+- 💻 BI / IT Support
 - 🐍 Junior Python Developer

-> *"Every dataset teaches me something new — I’m here to learn and grow one row at a time!"*
+> *"Every dataset tells a story — I’m here to uncover and share it through data."*

 ---